UffizziCloud/docs/docs/setup/config-previews.md

 ![Screenshot](../assets/images/preview-status.png)

-When the Preview has finished deploying the Preview URL turns blue - the link is now live and you can securely access your Preview.
+When the Preview has finished deploying, the Preview URL turns blue - the link is now live and you can securely access your Preview.
 Please note that if you have deployed multiple containers, some of those containers may still take time to fully initiate after the Preview URL goes live.

 ![Screenshot](../assets/images/preview-link-live.png)